hubmapconsortium/software-docs/docs/entitysdk.md

 <tr><td>Description</td><td colspan="2">Takes an id (HuBMAP id or UUID) for a dataset and returns the list of organs associated with the given dataset</td></tr>
 <tr><td rowspan="2">Arguments</td><td rowspan="2">identifier</td><td>Optional: No</td></tr><tr><td> Type: String</td></tr>
 <tr><td>Outputs</td><td colspan="2">This method outputs a list of Sample objects corresponding to the organs associated with the dataset given by id.</td></tr>
 <tr><td>Error Handling</td><td colspan="2">If the response code from Entity Api is greater than 299, an exception will be raised.
 The exception message will be the response from the Entity API.
 The get associated organs by dataset method will return this response from the API, so if this exception is handled individually, this information can be used.
-If the request to the Entity Api fails, an exception will be raise as well.</td></tr>
+If the request to the Entity Api fails, an exception will be raised as well.</td></tr>
 <tr><td>Authorization</td><td colspan="2">No token is required for this method.
 If a token is provided and it is invalid, an exception will be raised.
 If a token is not provided, or if a valid token is provided and the token is not part of HuBMAP-Read group, only information for organs that are public will be returned</td></tr>

 </table>